bytedeco/javacpp/README.md

 ### Creating Callback Functions
-Some applications also require a way to call back into the JVM from C/C++, so JavaCPP provides a simple way to define custom callback function (pointers).
+Some applications also require a way to call back into the JVM from C/C++, so JavaCPP provides a simple way to define custom callbacks, either as function pointers, function objects, or virtual functions.
 Although there exist frameworks, which are arguably harder to use, such as [Jace](http://code.google.com/p/jace/) and [JunC++ion](http://codemesh.com/products/junction/) that can map complete Java APIs to C++, since invoking a Java method from native code takes at least an order of magnitude more time than the other way around, it does not make much sense in my opinion to export as is an API that was designed to be used in Java.
 Nevertheless, suppose we want to perform some operations in Java, planning to wrap that into a function named `foo()` that calls some method inside class `Foo`, we can write the following code in a file named `foo.cpp`, taking care to initialize the JVM if necessary with either `JavaCPP_init()` or by any other means:

 ```cpp
 #include <iostream>